textpattern/textpattern.github.io/faqs/how-do-i-use-custom-fields.md

 bq. @<p>Manufacturer: <txp:custom_field name="manufacturer" /></p>@

 Finally, add the manufacturer name to each article.
-Under *textpattern > content > write*, click Advanced Options, and you should see a text input box with the title *manufacturer*.
+Under *textpattern > content > write*, select 'Advanced options', and you should see a text input box with the title *manufacturer*.
 Add the manufacturer name there, and it will be displayed by the @<txp:custom_field .. />@ tag.

 Custom field names are global, but you don't have to use them on every article.
 To display custom fields only for a particular section, either use a different page template and article form for that section; or wrap an "if_section conditional":http://textpattern.net/wiki/index.php?title=if_section around the @<txp:custom_field .. />@ tag.